csound-plugins/csound-plugins/src/else/docs/ref.md

 * `xArray` / `xvar`: any csound object can be referenced
 * `move`: for arrays, it is possible to specify that the reference owns the memory.
-This is useful for the *niche* case where a reference for an array is scheduled and needs to be passed to an instrument which is scheduled at a point in time later that the end of the current event.
+This is useful for the *niche* case where a reference is passed to an event scheduled at a point in time later that the end of the current event.
+  Without this, the ref would go out of scope before the `deref` takes place.

 ## Output